Meet Our Leadership Team

 Creating and ever-evolving, Robb began making music videos for Nashville artists and then began writing screenplays.
 Working with a student crew, four of his films have made the top ten cut in the Memphis Film Prize with those films and other student films playing in and winning awards in numerous festivals around the world.

 In 2019, Robb founded the DeSoto Film Festival and found it to be a fulfilling endeavor providing family-friendly entertainment.
-The festival returned in November 2023 for its 3rd annual event.
+The festival returns in November 2024 for its 4th annual event.

 Advisory Board